- Most (if not all) of us are afraid of something, whether it be small spaces, heights, or snakes; and as it turns out, we often share the same fears.

 Arachnophobia is another common fear, with as many as 1 in 4 men and 1 in 3 women suffering with it.
 You’re probably familiar with this fear, but in case you aren’t, arachnophobia is the fear of spiders.
 While it’s often triggered by actually seeing a spider, even thinking about spiders can bring on extreme fear and anxiety.

 Scientists have long been dumbfounded by the widespread fear of spiders—I mean, the majority of spiders aren’t poisonous or dangerous in any other sense.
 Yet, many of us lose our minds when we spot one nearby.
 A recent study concludes that this stress-reaction is deep-rooted, one we likely inherited from our ancestors who lived with and feared these creatures.
 You might be wondering why they feared these creatures.
 It’s possible that spiders posed a greater threat to our ancestors who didn’t yet have the ability to heal from spider bites or other injuries sustained from encounters with insects.

-The third item on our list is agoraphobia, or the fear of open or crowded spaces.
+The third item on our list is agoraphobia or the fear of open or crowded spaces.
 The following are typically what bring on stress and anxiety characteristic of this phobia: large open spaces, public transportation, and leaving the house alone.
-It’s estimated that around 1.8 million Americans suffer with agoraphobia.
+It’s estimated that around 1.8 million Americans suffer from agoraphobia.

 This phobia can cause its sufferers serious distress, both physically and mentally.
 Here are a few common symptoms:

 - Trembling or shaking